-Two JSCs of the Australian Parliament have made recommendations on the direct personal responses element of redress - that:
+Two JSCs of the Australian Parliament have made recommendations on the direct personal responses element of redress, that:

-- the Australian, state and territory governments require institutions to report to the Scheme Operator on the number of complaints received, the nature of the complaints and how these complaints were resolved - b. the Review consider ways to support survivors accessing direct personal responses as a high priority.
+- a.
+The Australian, state and territory governments require institutions to report to the Scheme Operator on the number of complaints received, the nature of the complaints and how these complaints were resolved. - b.
+The Review consider ways to support survivors accessing direct personal responses as a high priority.